 After the gorge we dried off and drove about 20 min to an area called Trafalgar Falls.
 A 10 min hike and some stairs took us to the two falls.
 The island survived a bad tropical storm this fall which left 30 dead, whole villages buried in mud, washed out roads, and the thermal springs at the base of these falls were also destroyed.
 The people of the island are very resilient and are working hard to rebuild and continue to encourage tourism to help restore what was lost.

 One of the coolest things we saw was the hydroelectric system which supplies 40% of the islands power.
 In a feat of timeless engineering the pipeline is built from wood, like a 20 mile long barrel.
 Overall it was a great day and we liked getting to see the interior and learn more about the islanders from our guides.
 Bumping Tours was excellent and I would highly recommend them for any excursion.

 We finished the night with dinner in the modern restaurant which tries to make food fun. iPads are the menus and everything is fusion or served in a playful manner.
 The dessert menu was a puzzle cube you had to open in various ways to see all the options.
 My favorite dish was the disco shrimp and the sushi lollipops with crab meat that were covered in Doritos dust.
 Group consensus was that it was fun to try but not a repeat.
 To cap off the night, literally, we won at majority rules trivia and each got baseball caps!
 In this game they ask a question and you write down what you think the majority of the purple in the room will respond.
 Example - what kind of pet would be cool to have, but a pain to keep?
 Answer: Monkey.
-Ellen and Pete were the heavy hitters here and supplied nearly every answer we gave.
+The in-laws were the heavy hitters here and supplied nearly every answer we gave.
 Hats off to them!